-Sheara Jennings is an affiliate professor with the Center for Justice Research and an Associate Professor at the University of Houston (UH) Graduate College of Social Work (GCSW).
-Her research has focused on the well-being of black and LatinX students and families in the areas of academic achievement, teen pregnancy prevention, healthy marriage/relationships and community-based interventions.
-Currently, her research project examines the mental and emotional health responses at the intersection of COVID-19 and police misconduct.
+Sheara Jennings is an Affiliate Fellow with the Center for Justice Research, an Associate Professor at the University of Houston (UH), and the Humana Endowed Chair in Social Determinants of Health with dual appointments in the UH Graduate College of Social Work and the UH College of Medicine.
+Her research has focused on the well-being of Black and LatinX students and families in the areas of academic achievement, teen pregnancy prevention, healthy marriage/relationships, and community-based interventions.
+Her research project with the Center for Justice Research examines the mental and emotional health responses of Black people at the intersection of COVID-19 and police misconduct.

 Dr. Jennings holds a B.S. in rehabilitation psychology for Southern University, A&M; an M.S.W. from Louisiana State University; and a Ph.D. in social intervention research from the University of North Carolina at Chapel Hill.
-Her professional affiliations include the Council on Social Work Education and the Society for Social Work Research.
+Her professional affiliations include the American Public Health Association, the American Evaluation Association, the Council on Social Work Education, and the Society for Social Work and Research.